Save money doing the dishwasher repairs yourself

 Do your dishes come out spotted and stained?
 Have you noticed a puddle of water on the floor?
 Does your dishwasher simply fail to start up?
-If so, you're not alone.
+If so, you’re not alone.
 These three complaints make up the vast majority of dishwasher problems.
-But now the good news: You can solve these problems about 90 percent of the time without calling for professional help.
+But now the good news: You can solve these problems about 90 percent of the time without calling for a dishwasher repairman.
 Instead of paying $70 for a service call, do the work yourself in less than 30 minutes.
-Most repairs involve only routine maintenance and require no special tools or skills and little or no expense.
+Most dishwasher repairs involve only routine maintenance and require no special tools or skills and little or no expense.

 In this article, we’ll tell you how to pinpoint the causes of most problems, then walk you through simple maintenance steps to correct them.
 In most cases, even a time-pressed novice can get the dishwasher working again within a half-hour.